What is a Recruitment drive?

 9. Seek out new hire referrals

-Seek referrals from your newly hired employees after you've provided a positive candidate experience during the hiring and onboarding processes.
+Seek employee referrals from your newly hired employees after you've provided a positive candidate experience during the hiring and onboarding processes.
 People like to connect with like-minded people and refer others if they are pleased and satisfied with a particular experience.
 Employees are more likely to refer candidates during their first six months on the job.

 As a result, you can take advantage of this human behaviour and seek referrals to build your talent pool of the most qualified candidates for your next hiring drive.
 Referrals will not only provide you with an active candidate database, but will also provide you with access to the most qualified and desirable candidates for your job openings.